navikt/maskinporten-client/README.md

 Then create a MaskinportenClient instance using your config object.

-To generate a token, use the getToken or getTokenAsString method of the client object.
+To generate a token, use the getToken or getTokenString method of the client object.
 This takes the desired token scope(s) as parameter.

 ---